The following information draws on 30+years working with manufacturers on how they can encourage distributors to submit channel POS data

 9. Improve turnaround [cycle] time on incentive, discount reimbursement

-At the end of the day, your channel partners want to be promptly and accurately reimbursed on channel incentive programs pricing discounts.
+At the end of the day, your channel partners want to be promptly and accurately reimbursed.
 Clearly communicating that it takes longer to reimburse your distributors due to inadequate, untimely channel POS data will likely incentivize partners to send you more comprehensive information.
-By articulating the connection between channel POS and an accurate, timely payout–your distributors can reconcile your need for this imperative data.
+However, by articulating the connection between channel POS and an accurate, timely payout–your distributors can reconcile your need for this imperative data.

 The other challenge of collecting distributor customer data